PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 # Python SDK core
 ## Startup
 Every FLAME analysis starts by connecting itself to the other components of the flame platform and starting an Analysis REST-API.
-All of this is done simply by instancing a FlameSDK object.
+All of this is done simply by instancing a FlameSDK object (optionally you may set the `silent` parameter to suppress automatic system outputs therein).

 ```python
 from flame import FlameCoreSDK